How to Run Effective Meetings and Get Work Done

-If you're wondering if your teams even need meetings to build a productive and resilient organization, just cancel them all.
+If you’re wondering if your teams even need meetings to build an extraordinarily productive, humane, and resilient organization, just cancel them all.
 Seriously.

 Once you’ve canceled all your meetings, you can better determine which ones might have been really worthwhile, fulfilling, and necessary.
 Then, add only those truly meaningful meetings back to your calendar.

-But this time, make sure that each of those meetings follows our tips above!
-To make it easier to implement those tips, start running your meetings in Ninety.
+But this time, make sure that each of those meetings follows our tips above.
+And to make it even easier to implement those tips, start running your meetings in Ninety.

 How to Run a Successful Online Meeting

 It helps to realize that online meetings are still meetings, with one distinction.
 Online meetings are dependent on technology to facilitate them.
 Most notably, video conferencing.
 To run a productive meeting online, follow all the tips in the post, plus the following:

 - Iron out any technical difficulties with the video conference software before the meeting begins.
 Check that the audio and video are working and your internet connection is reliable.

 - Make sure all phones and other devices are silenced.
 Or consider banning them altogether.
 Even the sound of an incoming text or phone call notification can disrupt a person’s cognitive performance.
 People will have an opportunity to check them during a break.